SDGs initiatives are becoming increasingly important in attracting and holding business events.

 Diverse SDGs initiatives, from business-specific efforts to measures coordinated through entire areas

-Long ago, the Shinagawa area is said to have contained staging posts, where travelers could replace their exhausted horses with fresh animals.
-Now, it is home to Shinagawa Station, the closest hub station to Haneda Airport.
-Takanawa Gateway Station was opened in 2020, and development work on the station continues to be carried out.
-The Shinagawa area has long flourished as a gateway to the city, a place that brings people together.
-It also has many cultural assets, such as temples and facilities with beautiful and historical Japanese gardens.
-DMO is promoting SDGs efforts against the area's backdrop of dedication to passing on traditional culture to future generations and taking good care of the environment.
+Long ago, the Shinagawa/Takanawa area was said to have had posthouses for horses and is now home to Shinagawa station, which is close to Haneda Airport.
+More recently, the Takanawa Gateway Station also opened in 2020 and continues to develop as the gateway to Tokyo.
+The Shinagawa area has many cultural assets such as temples and facilities with beautiful ancient Japanese gardens.
+The DMO is promoting SDG initiatives that utilize Shinagawa’s practices of passing on traditional cultures and taking good care of the environment.

 Hachioji